openstack/horizon/docs/source/topics/testing.rst

 Understanding the output from ``mox``
 -------------------------------------

-Horizon uses ``mox`` as it's mocking framework of choice, and while it offers many nice features, its output when a test fails can be quite mysterious.
+Horizon uses ``mox`` as its mocking framework of choice, and while it offers many nice features, its output when a test fails can be quite mysterious.